profiq/slack-open-poll/README.md

 ## Slash Command Handler

-Handler processes `/poll` commands from users, validates the input, creates a poll, and return the response
+Handler processes `/poll` commands from users, validates the input, creates a poll using chat.postMessage, and returns the poll message

-# Funcionality
+### Funcionality

 Parses poll question and options from command text Validates number of options (2-10)
 Creates a poll using the PollService
-Returns a block message in the Slack channel with the question, options and buttons Handles errors if the command format is invalid or if the poll creation fails
+Returns a block message in the Slack channel with the question, options and buttons Handles errors if the command format is invalid or if the poll creation fails When errors happen, the slash command is responded by chat.postEphemeral which is shown just to the user that tried to create the poll

-# Usage and Example
+### Usage and Example

 Template:
 ```